TrellixVulnTeam/swahilipython_SCMU/Doc/library/gzip.rst

 Example of how to read a compressed file::

-   import gzip
+   agiza gzip
    with gzip.open('/home/joe/file.txt.gz', 'rb') as f:
        file_content = f.read()

 Example of how to create a compressed GZIP file::

-   import gzip
+   agiza gzip
    content = b"Lots of content here"
    with gzip.open('/home/joe/file.txt.gz', 'wb') as f:
        f.write(content)

 Example of how to GZIP compress an existing file::

-   import gzip
+   agiza gzip
-   import shutil
+   agiza shutil
    with open('/home/joe/file.txt', 'rb') as f_in:
        with gzip.open('/home/joe/file.txt.gz', 'wb') as f_out:
            shutil.copyfileobj(f_in, f_out)

 Example of how to GZIP compress a binary string::

-   import gzip
+   agiza gzip
    s_in = b"Lots of content here"
    s_out = gzip.compress(s_in)